aseldawy/CS167/Projects/Projects.md

 ## Task 4: Fire Intensity Prediction
 Develop a machine learning model to predict fire intensity using other fire features.

+## Task 5: Temporal analysis - 2
+Given start and end dates, compute the total fire intesitites for each country of California and show the result in a bar-chart.

 # [Project D: Twitter data analysis](ProjectD.md)
 In this project, we will analyze twitter data.
 Our goal is to build a machine-learning classifier that assigns a topic to each tweet.
 The topics are automatically extracted from all tweets based on most frequent hashtags.